Back Labor: Causes, Complications and Prevention

 - Sit in positions that keep your knees lower than your hips—However, avoid spending too much time sitting deep in your couch or other recliner chairs!

-- Have chiropractic treatments and/or massage work throughout the pregnancy.
+- Have chiropractic treatments and/or massages throughout pregnancy.

 - Regularly ask about the position of your baby as your pregnancy progresses.